emfcamp/Website/templates/about/health.md

 Exposure to loud music can cause damage to your hearing &mdash; we provide free earplugs at the Info desk and at NullSector.
 Please use them if you don't have your own!

 ## Tick bites
 EMF is held in a deer park, which increases the risk of tick bites, although in our experience this is rare.
+Familiarise yourself with the information on [this UKHSA poster (PDF)](https://assets.publishing.service.gov.uk/media/642bec397de82b000c31352d/Tick-awareness-poster-April-2023.pdf) which includes the symptoms of [Lyme disease](https://www.nhs.uk/conditions/lyme-disease/).
+Some ticks are smaller than you might think.

-Tick bites can carry [Lyme disease](https://www.nhs.uk/conditions/lyme-disease/).
-If you are bitten by a tick, please visit the First Aid tent to have it removed, and be aware of the symptoms of Lyme disease.
+If you are bitten by a tick, or are concerned about a potential bite, please visit the First Aid tent.

 ## Weather
 Please come prepared for all weather!
 The English weather can be hot and sunny, or cold and rainy, often within hours of each other.